Prior to his appointment, Stephen was the BBC's Chief Europe correspondent between 2002 and 2005, following a 4 year stint in Washington.

 Matt leads Channel 4's coverage of the Americas on everything from business and culture to US foreign policy and its view of the world.
 He was formerly anchor for BBC World News America bulletin and the BBC's Washington correspondent.

 Known to millions around the world through his distinguished career as a main anchor on BBC World News.
-He has just published a critically acclaimed study called Thinking the Unthinkable, which is all about how companies and organisations need to prepare for unexpected events in an increasingly volatile world - 3 years ago, the idea Russia would have annexed Crimea, Britain would leave the EU, oil would be $25 a barrel and Al Quaeda would have been usurped by IS was unthinkable; now it's reality.
+He has just published a critically acclaimed study called Thinking the Unthinkable, which is all about how companies and organisations need to prepare for unexpected events in an increasingly volatile world - 3 years ago, the idea Russia would have annexed Crimea, Britain would leave the EU, oil would be $50 a barrel or less and Al Quaeda would have been usurped by IS was unthinkable; now it's reality.
 As for Donald Trump in the White House…

 Former MP and cabinet minister now a successful businessman, journalist and broadcaster.
 Popular speaker at corporate events with a lot of experience of doing business in the Middle East.